-(groundwater), was adjusted to a value of 0.05 m to increase the stability of the model.
-The values of all other River2D hydraulic parameters were left at their default values (upwinding coefficient = 0.5, groundwater transmissivity = 0.1, groundwater storativity = 1, and eddy viscosity parameters $\varepsilon_1 = 0.01$, $\varepsilon_2 = 0.5$ and $\varepsilon_3 = 0.1$)16.
+elements were then modified by multiplying them by a constant bed roughness multiplier (BR Mult) until the WSELs predicted by River2D at the upstream end of the site matched the WSELs predicted by PHABSIM at the top transect.
+The minimum groundwater depth was adjusted to a value of 0.05 m to increase the stability of the model.
+The values of all other River2D hydraulic parameters were left at their default values (upwinding coefficient = 0.5, groundwater transmissivity = 0.1, groundwater storativity = 1, and eddy viscosity parameters $\varepsilon_1 = 0.01$, $\varepsilon_2 = 0.5$ and $\varepsilon_3 = 0.1$)13.